If you’re considering offering handyman services in Nevada, it’s essential to understand the local laws.

 If you are charged with three of these offenses, you may face prison time and the inability to obtain a contractor’s license in the state.

 Bottom line: work within the law.
-The penalties aren’t worth it, and you can still run a profitable business within the laws.
+The penalties aren’t worth it, and you can still run a profitable business within the law.

-How hard is it to get a contractor’s license from the state?
+How hard is it to get a full contractor’s license from the state?

 There is legwork and expense involved.
 You must display four years of relevant experience as a contractor, supervising worker, foreman, or journeyman within the past 10 years.
 The state will accept up to three years of approved college education instead of equivalent work experience.